CompostTea

 -

 Yes!
-Beneficial bacteria can out compete harmful of disease-causing organisms.
+Beneficial bacteria can out compete harmful or disease-causing organisms.
 It also helps retain nutrients in their biomass, which reduces nutrient leaching as well as helps break down organic matter which helps improve soil aggregate structure over time.
 (As aggregate structure improves, water holding capacity and gas exchange can improve.)
 Bacteria may form symbiotic relationships with the roots of certain plants, allowing those plants access to a greater volume and variety of nutrients.
 High quality tea can have up to 1 billion bacteria per mL of tea!

 -